powsybl/powsybl.github.io/pages/documentation/simulation/metrix/mapping.md

 #### Variable

 The `variable` allows to specify which network element attribute will be overwritten by its mapped time series value.
-It is an optional variable which values depends on the element type (default is in bold) :
+It is an optional variable (except for transformers) which values depends on the element type (default is in bold) :

 - mapToGenerators : **targetP**, minP, maxP, targetQ
 - mapToLoads : **p0**, fixedActivePower, variableActivePower, q0, fixedReactivePower, variableReactivePower
 - mapToHvdcLines : **activePowerSetpoint**, minP, maxP
 - mapToBoundaryLines : **p0**
 - mapToBreakers : **open** (with 1 corresponding to a closed switch and 0 to open)
-- mapToPsts: **currentTap**
+- mapToTransformers : ratedU1, ratedU2
+- mapToPhaseTapChangers : **phaseTapPosition**, regulationMode
+- mapToRatioTapChangers : **ratioTapPosition**, loadTapChangingCapabilities, regulating, targetV
+- mapToLccConverterStations : **powerFactor**
+- mapToVscConverterStations : **voltageSetpoint**, voltageRegulatorOn, reactivePowerSetpoint

 For the loads, it is forbidden to map `p0` and in the same time `fixedActivePower` or `variableActivePower`, as theses variables are linked (`p0 = Pfixed + Pvar`).
 It is restricted to prevent incoherent mapping.
 If only `fixedActivePower` or `variableActivePower` is mapped, then the value of the other unmapped one will be set to 0 by default.